After almost 20 years in space, NASA's Cassini spacecraft begins the final chapter of its remarkable story of exploration: its Grand Finale.

 No other mission has ever explored this unique region.
 What we learn from these final orbits will help to improve our understanding of how giant planets – and planetary systems everywhere – form and evolve.

 On the final orbit, Cassini will plunge into Saturn’s atmosphere, sending back new and unique science to the very end.
 After losing contact with Earth, the spacecraft will burn up like a meteor, becoming part of the planet itself.

 Cassini's Grand Finale is about so much more than the spacecraft's final dive into Saturn.
 That dramatic event is the capstone of six months of daring exploration and scientific discovery.
 (And those six months are the thrilling final chapter in a historic 20-year journey.)

 At times, the spacecraft will skirt the very inner edge of the rings; at other times, it will skim the outer edges of the atmosphere.
 While the mission team is confident the risks are well understood, there could still be surprises.
 It's the kind of bold adventure that could only be undertaken at the end of the mission.

-As it plunges past Saturn during the Grand Finale, Cassini will collect some incredibly rich and valuable information that the mission’s original planners might never have imagined:
+As Cassini plunges past Saturn, the spacecraft will collect some incredibly rich and valuable information that was too risky to obtain earlier in the mission:

-- The spacecraft will make detailed maps of Saturn's gravity and magnetic fields, revealing how the planet is arranged on the inside, and possibly helping to solve the irksome mystery of just how fast the interior is rotating.
+- The spacecraft will make detailed maps of Saturn's gravity and magnetic fields, revealing how the planet is arranged internally, and possibly helping to solve the irksome mystery of just how fast Saturn is rotating.

-- It will vastly improve our knowledge of how much material is in the rings, bringing us closer to understanding their origins.
+- The final dives will vastly improve our knowledge of how much material is in the rings, bringing us closer to understanding their origins.

 - Cassini's particle detectors will sample icy ring particles being funneled into the atmosphere by Saturn's magnetic field.